ansible/community-docs/maintaining.rst

 4. Automatic publishing the release tarball on `Ansible Galaxy <https://galaxy.ansible.com/>`_ by `Zuul <https://dashboard.zuul.ansible.com/t/ansible/builds?pipeline=release>`_.
 5. Final announcement.

-For more information about the process, refer to the `Releasing guidelines <releasing.rst>`_.
+For more information about the process, refer to the `Releasing guidelines <releasing_collections.rst>`_.

 .. _Expanding community: